 Another Kindle viewer available on Windows and other systems is embedded in a free document creator called Calibre.
 This document convert/creator comes installed with viewers for all popular electronic publication types, including a Kindle and EPUB viewer.

-Note that a storage area is set up on Apple MAC machines for the Kindle reader program, similar to that used on the Windows system.
-Look under the "Documents" folder.
+Note that a storage area is set up on Apple MAC machines for the Kindle reader program, similar to that used on working area provided on Windows.
+On the MAC, look in the "Documents" folder.

 Another Kindle viewer available on the Apple MAC, and Linux systems is a document creator called Calibre.
 This free document convert/creator comes installed with viewers for all popular electronic publication types, including a Kindle and EPUB viewer.